 It has been mentioned that whenever Reimu summons a Shinto god (like when she summoned the material for the cold fusion experiment); they seem eager to please her; which she finds mildly annoying.

 Mortal Kombat has Raiden, God of Thunder, as a playable character.
 Slightly subverted as in the MK-verse the "Gods" are more Elementals and the position is treated like a job.
 Played straight in The Movie, however.

 In the same vein, the main character in Pokémon Conquest befriends Arceus just in time for the main story's final battle, and can do it again post-game.
-It's an even better example because s/he doesn't even have to capture it for it to do as s/he says.
+It's an even better example because they doesn't even have to capture it for it to do as they say.

 In the Harvest Moon universe, the main character is frequently on speaking terms with the Harvest Goddess, and, in some games, the Harvest King (AKA, Harvest God).
 In fact, you can usually marry them.

 Sora has a tendency to act this way towards people in power in the Kingdom Hearts games, even though he hasn't earned it.
 His attitude towards characters such as Mickey Mouse and Yen Sid is a casual "Hey there!"
 About the only one he actually seems to show some respect towards is Captain Shang from Mulan.
 Riku, on the other hand, actually is pals with Mickey, though he doesn't dare try this sort of Sora-ish behavior until Mickey actually tells him that they're pals and he doesn't need to call him by his title.

 Taken Up to Eleven in the first two Lunar games and their remakes, where both protagonists are not only friends with the Cthulhu's, they're the love interests too!